dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 So, this article by itself will build the application, which won't be as complex as the Docker Dashboard, but it will be more or less complete.
 Then, later, we will employ some modern techniques to progressively enhance the application and really bring it into its own.

 Without further ado, let's get started!

+{% include tweet_quote.html quote_text="Look how easy it is to create a Kanban board with drag and drop support." %}

 ## Prerequisites